Table of contents

 The following screen appears when a .docx file is uploaded:

-It is important to select the Microsoft Word (.docx) NEW option in the dropdown list, for the formatting of the file to be preserved.
+It is essential to select the Microsoft Word (.docx) NEW option in the dropdown list for the formatting of the file to be preserved.

 Translating a Microsoft Word resource in the editor